GethinDavies1990/CI_MS2_DTR/README.md

 ### Code
 * Bootstrap was used in many areas of the website to make it responsive.
-* Jquery was used to add some animation and was also used to make develop the API for both the 'Premier league standings' & 'Top Goal Scorer's Table' using the getJSON method.
+* Jquery was used to add some animation and was also used to develop the API for both the 'Premier league standings' & 'Top Goal Scorer's Table' using the getJSON method.
 * The function used was seen on a youtube video. the video showed a function to loop through certain data, I then used this technique to loop through the endpoints I wanted to suit my requirements
 * the template literal code at the bottom of each API, I saw this technique on another youtube video to append the data onto the DOM
-* The quiz game was based on a quiz game I made on a online tutorial in the past, I used this concept, and added more functions into the quiz game to make it more interactive.
+* The quiz game was based on a quiz game I made on a online tutorial in the past (before my code institute course), I used this concept, and added more functions into the quiz game to make it more interactive.
-* The timer function I made from looking at documentation on w3 schools and some stack overflow forums
+* The timer function I made from looking at documentation on w3 schools and some stack overflow forums.

+## Future Addtions
+In the future I would like to add more leagues to the football stats table, and add easy, medium and hard versions of the quiz.
+I would also like to add the function to store the users score.

 [Back to Table Of Content](#Table-of-Content)

 ## Acknowledgements
 I would like to take the opportunity to thank:
 - My mentor Mo Shami for his feedback, advice, guidance and support.
 - My Wife for her continued support and giving me the time to do this project
 - My Parents for testing out the website when I asked of them